xarray-contrib/xdggs/docs/getting_started/installation.md

 `xdggs` is experimental and thus will switch to newer versions of dependencies if there's significant benefit.
 ```

-Otherwise, it will follow a rolling release policy similar to {ref}`xarray:/getting-started-guide/installing.rst#minimum-dependency-versions`:
+Otherwise, it will follow a rolling release policy similar to {ref}`xarray:mindeps_policy`:

 - **Python**: 30 months
 - **numpy**: 12 months